chdiaz-msft/unreleased-ai-world-fair/README.md

-# Unreleased AI
+# AIE World's Fair Workshop

-Unreleased AI is a simple web application that allows you to inspect commits from your favorite open source repos that have not been released yet, and summarize what's coming.
+This workshop contains a simple web application that allows you to inspect commits from your favorite open source repos that have not been released yet, and summarize what's coming.
 It comes fully baked with Braintrust setup for logging, evals, and prompt management.

 ## Getting started

-To setup your API keys:

 - Create [Braintrust]("https://braintrust.dev") account and [create an API key](https://www.braintrust.dev/app/settings?subroute=api-keys).
 - Create a `.env.local` file and add the API key (`BRAINTRUST_API_KEY=...`).